-Prerequisite: A grade of "C" or higher in MATH 1113 or Placement by the Mathematics Assessment Test
+Prerequisite: A grade of "C" or higher in MATH 1113 or Placement by the Mathematics Assessment Test 4-0-4

 A first course in Calculus.
 Limits, derivatives and integrals of algebraic and trigonometric functions, tangent lines, instantaneous rate of change, maxima, minima and graphing, related rates, linear motion.
 Also included: definite integrals, area between curves, moments, work, and volumes of rotation.
 No student may receive credit for both MATH 2240 and MATH 2253.
+This course is also taught as an eCore (online) course as MATH 1501.